Proximity marketing without an app to engage customers in 2019

 Once they land on the markdown card, they can be prompted to download NearBee which will allow you to target them even better in the future.

 Out of home advertising has always been a significant channel for businesses and marketers to reach out to potential customers.
 A digital, dynamic billboard that you can fine-tune in real time allows you to reach a mass audience effectively.
-You can also choose to run an ad asking them to either scan a QR code to see a markdown card or download NearBee.
+You can also choose to run an ad asking them to either scan a QR code or tap on an NFC tag to avail offers, book an appointment or download an app.
 81% of Americans use coupons on a daily basis.
 Adding a copy that effectively conveys to customers the benefits, deals and discounts they can unlock is instrumental in getting this large audience to become part of a hyperlocal contextual experience.